 WATERFALL, WISHING WELL, WONDERFUL FAIRY GARDEN CRAFTS

-Welcome to another Wacky Wednesday project, fairy garden crafts.
+Welcome to another Wacky Workshops project, fairy garden crafts.

 As I promised in my last post I will show you how to make a dry waterfall, a wonderful wishing well and a really fun fishing game for your fairy garden lake.